castleproject/Core/README.md

 ./build.sh
 ```

-Compilation requires an up-to-date .NET Core SDK, as well as Mono for the .NET Framework reference assemblies.
+Compilation requires an up-to-date .NET Core SDK.

+Running the unit tests additionally requires Mono and the .NET Core 1.1 runtime to be installed.
 We recommend Mono 5.10+, though older versions (4.6.1+) might still work as well.

-Running the unit tests additionally requires the .NET Core 1.1 runtime to be installed.

 :information_source: **Mono runtime support:** Castle Core runs with minor limitations and defects on Mono 4.0.2+ (however 4.6.1+ is highly recommended, or 5.10+ if your code uses new C# 7.x language features such as `in` parameters).